wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-insider-manage-insider-risk/includes/actions.md

 ### Escalate for investigation
 Cases may need to be escalated in situations where additional legal review is needed for the employee's risk activity.
 This escalation opens a new Advanced eDiscovery case in your Microsoft 365 organization.
 Advanced eDiscovery provides an end-to-end workflow to preserve, collect, review, analyze, and export content that's responsive to your organization's internal and external legal investigations.
 It also lets your legal team manage the entire legal hold notification workflow to communicate with custodians involved in a case.
 Assigning a reviewer as a custodian in an Advanced eDiscovery case created from an insider risk management case helps your legal team take appropriate action and manage content preservation.
 After the insider risk management case has been escalated to a new employee investigation case, you can review the new case in the **eDiscovery> Advanced** area in the Microsoft 365 compliance center.
 ### Resolve the case
 After risk analysts and investigators have completed their review and investigation, a case can be resolved to take action on all the alerts currently included in the case.
-Resolving a case adds a resolution classification, changes the case status to **Closed**, and automatically adds the resolution action automatically added to the case notes queue on the **Case notes** dashboard.
+Resolving a case adds a resolution classification, changes the case status to **Closed**, and automatically adds the resolution action added to the case notes queue on the **Case notes** dashboard.
 Cases are resolved as either:
 - **Benign:** The classification for cases where policy match alerts are evaluated as low risk, non-serious, or false positive.
 - **Confirmed policy violation:** The classification for cases where policy match alerts are evaluated as risky, serious, or the result of malicious intent.
 ## Insider risk management notice templates